-The library is open for a maximum number of 11 simultaneous visitors.
-You can borrow and return items as usual.
-There are seven user workspaces for on-site research.
-Please disinfect your hands before entering and check in at the loan desk.
-Please respect the social distancing rules (1,50 m) while in the library.
+The library is open to all persons in possession of a valid Covid-19 certificate.
+Please disinfect your hands before entering and respect the social distancing rules while in the library.
 You have to wear a face mask while inside the library.

 Our team will gladly assist you in your research.
 Our library is open to all interested visitors.
 Most of our library stock is on open shelves, but you might need to ask staff to access certain types of media such as CDs or DVDs.
 Please respect the library rules during your visit.

 Borrowing materials and extending expiry dates

 Any person in possession of a Central Library (BCU) library card or a Fribourg University Campus Card may borrow our materials.
 Borrowing rules follow the Central Library’s guidelines.

 The loan period varies by media type.
 The following materials may not be borrowed:

 - Periodicals (shelf marks Eb and J);

 - Bibliographies (shelf mark F);

 - Books in reserved collections;